mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 | Amazon Affiliate Earnings | $395.67       | $166.43     | <font color="red">-$229.24 (-58%)</font>     |
 | **Total Earnings**        | **$682.62**   | **$362.28** | **<font color="red">-$320.34 (-47%)</font>** |

+Is It Keto took a big hit.
+I suppose people are not that interested in diets when there's a global pandemic raging on.

 ### [Zestful](https://zestfuldata.com)

 | Metric             | February 2020 | March 2020 | Change                                       |